 What if you need to recover permanently deleted files on Windows 11, but don’t have a backup from which you could recover them?
 In a situation like that, your best option is to use a third-party data recovery software application like Disk Drill.

 Disk Drill is fully compatible with Windows 11, and it can recover up to 500 MB of deleted files on Windows 11 for free.
-The application supports numerous file formats and is compatible with all standard Windows file systems, such as NTFS, FAT32, and exFAT.
+The application supports all commonly and many not-so-commonly used file formats and is compatible with all standard Windows file systems, including:

 Here’s how to find deleted files on Windows 11 using Disk Drill: